 If employees keep seeing many others get promoted from within, and fewer new ideas are brought to the table, employees may start to become too comfortable.
 It may be harder to bring about true changes within the organization since everyone will be used to working with the same people.

 What Does Internal Recruiting Do for Morale?

-Internal recruiting has the following benefits:
+Internal recruiting can have the following benefits:

-- Increases employee morale
+- increase employee morale

-- increases employee loyalty
+- increase employee loyalty

 - save money in training a new employee from the ground up

 Boosting employee morale is a key part of creating a winning culture.
 And a company’s hiring practices can have a direct impact on that morale.
 If internal recruiting isn’t possible for some reason, at least involve current employees in the hiring process.
 You can do this by letting them be part of their new team members’ interviews and selection.